Highways | Merging | Passing

 Begin checking your mirrors and blind spots by shoulder checking, this is absolutely critical.

-HOLD THE STEERING WHEEL STRAIGHT.
+HOLD THE STEERING WHEEL IN ITS CURRENT POSITION.

 Now interpret what the other road users are doing and adjust to match their speed.

 Merge onto the highway as though you are a skipper that is jumping in for their turn on a jump rope and don’t break the flow.

 From the O.G. – How To Merge The SAFE Way Onto The Highway

 When leaving the highway, signal your turn well in advance, and without slowing down, then enter the exit lane.
 Slow down and proceed at the posted ramp speed.
 Most exit ramps are to the right.

 How To Merge On The Highway Like A Boss!

 Driving below the posted speed limit in ideal conditions can be dangerous.
 Studies show that a vehicle moving at a speed considerably below the posted limit is much more likely to cause or be involved in a crash.
 Driving slowly is especially dangerous around the crest of a hill or in a curve.

 Don't hang out in the left lane.
 The left lane is for vehicles who wish to drive a bit faster.
 If you have to pass you can do so but then go back to your lane right away when your pass is completed.